mjschultz/mjschultz.github.com/_posts/2012-01-06-on-demand-ssh-add.markdown

 add them in them to the agent--in which case I am no worse off than before).
 In the second case, I almost always ssh to a host before moving files around or to, just so I can make sure I have the locations correct.
+(Of course, as I submit this post `git` asks for my passphrase because I haven't authenticated yet.
+The quick answer is to alias all commands that need ssh key authentication with the stuff before `&&` and replace `ssh` with the desired command.)

 This also shouldn't hurt security any more than another solution.
 At the end of the day, I'm disappointed that I didn't do this a long time ago.